 Length: 89 minutes / 1.48 hours

 Many lives hinge on the success of a show on Broadway, especially when finances are thin.
-Of course, finances were the thinnest right after the Great Depression.
-Julian Marsh has a decision on his hands: does he direct Pretty Lady and risk his health or his life or does he pass up this opportunity and risk not having enough money to carry on with life?
-To make matters worse, the financier of the show, Abner Dillon is only paying for the musical because the lead, Dorothy Brock, is stringing him along.
-When Julian learns that Dorothy’s relationship with out-of-work actor Pat Denning is still ongoing and could jeopardize the whole operation, he makes sure they know how serious it would be if they were found out.
-And yet, a day before the show opens, Dorothy breaks her ankle and Abner wants his new girlfriend, Annie Lowell, to be the star.
-Annie refuses and instead gets Julian to work with up-and-coming actress Peggy Sawyer to put on a great show, which she does.
+Of course, funds were the thinnest right after the Great Depression.
+Julian Marsh (Warner Baxter) has a decision on his hands: does he direct Pretty Lady and risk his health (or his life) or does he pass up this opportunity and risk not having enough money to carry on with life?
+To make matters worse, the financier of the show, Abner Dillon (Guy Kibbee) is only paying for the musical because the lead, Dorothy Brock (Bebe Daniels), is stringing him along.
+When Julian learns Dorothy’s relationship with out-of-work actor Pat Denning (George Brent) is still ongoing and could jeopardize the whole operation, he makes sure they know how serious it would be if they were found out.
+And yet, a day before the show opens, Dorothy breaks her ankle and Abner wants his new girlfriend, Annie Lowell (Ginger Rogers), to be the star.
+Annie refuses and instead gets Julian to work with up-and-coming actress Peggy Sawyer (Ruby Keeler) to put on a great show, which she does.

 The Hitchhiker’s Guide to the Galaxy